Tou7and/awesome-icd-coding/README.md

 # awesome-icd-coding
-Try to find public available papers about auto ICD medical coding via machine learning. (still in progress)
+Try to find public available papers about auto ICD medical coding via machine learning. <br>
+Still in progress, currently using released year to categorized these literature. <br>
+Will try to make the list more curated if I found more proper way to categorize them.

 ## Contents